 Prerequisite Reading: Ensure you first familiarize yourself with the generic documentation on managing and generating router configurations here.

 Route collectors are an important member setup, diagnostic and metric tool for IXPs.
-Route collects essentially accept all routes and advertise none.
+Route collectors accept all routes and advertise none.
 IXP Manager will generate route collector configuration for you.
 You can see an example of this generated configuration here.